Kirk Watson: Texas Senate (2007–2020)

 Watson was elected to the Texas Senate in November 2006, succeeding Senator Gonzalo Barrientos.
-He received more than 80 percent of the vote.
+He received more than 80% of the vote.
 Watson was unopposed in the March 2006 Democratic Primary.

-He served as vice-chairman of the Senate Transportation and Homeland Security committee, as well as on the Senate Business and Commerce, Economic Development, Jurisprudence, and Nominations committees.
+He took office in January 2007.
+Watson served as vice-chairman of the Senate Transportation and Homeland Security committee, as well as on the Senate Business and Commerce, Economic Development, Jurisprudence, and Nominations committees.
 In 2008, he was appointed as one of two senators to the state Business Tax Advisory Committee.

 Watson has become a prominent voice on transportation, clean energy, and higher education issues, and he has campaigned to widen transparency in the state's finances and increase health coverage for Texans, particularly children.
 In 2009, he led the fight against a budget rider that would have effectively banned embryonic stem cell research at Texas universities.
 The rider ultimately was not adopted.

 Watson served on many committees including the Capital Area Metropolitan Planning Organization (CAMPO), of which he is the former Transportation Policy Board Chairman.
 CAMPO is federally designated as the primary transportation planning organization in Central Texas.

 The July 2007 Texas Monthly magazine recognized Watson as "Rookie of the Year" for the 2007 session of the Texas Legislature.
-In 2009, the magazine named him one of the state's 10 Best Legislators.
-He also was given the Price Daniel Award for Distinguished Public Service by the Baylor Alumni Association, and the Excellence in Leadership Award by Concordia University, Texas.
+In 2009, the magazine named him one of the state's 10 Best Legislators and referred to him as "the Galápagos penguin of the Texas Legislature."
+He also was given the Price Daniel Award for Distinguished Public Service by the Baylor Alumni Association, and the Excellence in Leadership Award by Concordia University Texas.

+Watson endorsed Senator Barack Obama in the 2008 Democratic party presidential primaries.
+Following Obama's victory in the 2008 Wisconsin Democratic primary election on February 19, 2008, Watson appeared via live feed on MSNBC's election night coverage as a supporter of Senator Obama.
+He was asked by Chris Matthews to name one of Senator Obama's legislative accomplishments.
+Watson was soon after excused, and Matthews commented, "He [Watson] is here to defend Barack Obama and he had nothing to say; that's a problem."